Michael A. Taylor Player Props: Twins vs. Guardians

 Michael A. Taylor At The Plate

-- Taylor is batting .233 with three doubles, four home runs and four walks.
+- Taylor has three doubles, four home runs and five walks while batting .242.

-- He has gone deep in 10.3% of his games this season, and 4.1% of his trips to the dish.
+- He has homered in 10.0% of his games this year, and 4% of his trips to the dish.

-- Taylor has had at least one RBI in 20.7% of his games this season (six of 29), with more than one RBI three times (10.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 20.0% of his games this year, Taylor has driven in at least one run.
+In three of those games (10.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- In 10 of 29 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.